 - CORRECT: Coordinators of the McGregor Summer Research Fellowship Program said the program received some interesting proposals this year, including one called “Merging Hermeneutics and Homiletics: Hermenetics or Homileutics?”

 Capitalize and italicize the names of official university publications: Spark, Chimes, Dialogue, Verge, etc.

 - CORRECT: The article about the significance of Krispy Kreme doughnuts to the American workplace—the article that was excerpted in The New York Times—was published in Chimes, not in Spark.

 See also C. facilities/ recreational areas.

-The annual, nationally televised men’s basketball game between Calvin College and Hope College has traditionally been called The Game by Calvin and The Rivalry by Hope.
+The annual, nationally televised men’s basketball game between Calvin University and Hope College has traditionally been called The Game by Calvin and The Rivalry by Hope.
 In 2006, Calvin adopted Hope’s nomenclature, and this storied hardwood showdown is now referred to as The Rivalry by both schools.
 Capitalize both words in historic references to The Game and current references to The Rivalry.

 1. Capitalize the official names of Calvin’s on-campus roads.

 2. Following are the official names of Calvin on-campus roads:

 - East Campus Drive is the road that leads to the DeVos Communication and Prince Conference centers.